Your Ultimate Guide to Treating Fine Lines and Wrinkles

 Age is one of the most significant causes, partly because your exposure to the sun builds up over time.

-As you get older, your skin loses some of its elasticity and becomes more fragile.
-Your body produces less of the natural oils your skin needs, which can make it look dry and wrinkled.
+As you age, your skin loses some elasticity and becomes more fragile.
+Your body produces fewer natural oils than your skin needs, making it look dry and wrinkled.
 You also tend to lose fat from your face as you age, which can cause noticeable lines and sagging.

 Dynamic wrinkles appear when you repeat facial movements, like a smile or squint.
 They tend to disappear when your expression changes.